 ANDREW SALGADO: GLORY!

-Flowers arrive laden with centuries of symbolism, evoking beauty, mortality, devotion, abundance, and transience.
+Though florals themselves arrive laden with centuries of symbolism, evoking beauty, mortality, devotion, abundance, and transience.
 Salgado embraces this history while resisting singular interpretation.
-Colour, gesture, and painterly incident become the primary vehicles through which meaning emerges.

-Ultimately, these paintings are less about flowers than they are about possibility.
-Rooted in play, experimentation, and liberation, they expand Salgado's longstanding interest in emotional intensity while allowing painting itself to take centre stage.
-Rather than marking a departure, they reveal another facet of an evolving practice—one driven by intuition, uncertainty, and a willingness to explore new dimensions of the artist's own creative identity.
-If there is a defining gesture here, it is not one of abandonment, but of curiosity: the confidence to embrace change while continuing to pursue the questions that have always animated the work.
+Rather than marking a departure, they suggest Salgado’s evolution as an artist, revealing another facet of a practice devoted to exploration, one driven by intuition, confidence, and a willingness to explore every dimension of his own creative identity.
+If there is a defining gesture here, it is not one of abandonment, but of curiosity: the confidence to embrace change while continuing to pursue the questions that have always underscored the work.

 ANDREW SALGADO (b.
 1982, Regina, Canada) graduated with an MA in Fine Art from Chelsea College of Art in 2009, and is regarded as one of the United Kingdom’s leading figurative painters.
 He has exhibited worldwide, with solo exhibitions in London, New York, Tokyo, Miami, Toronto, Cape Town, Sydney, and throughout Europe.